differencialx/decouplio/docs/octo.md

 ## Behavior

-- depending on the value inside `ctx_key` in context `octo` will perform flow defined for this key.
-So basically `octo` will be replaces with flow you defined.
+- Depending on some value you can perform different flow.
+Imagine that `octo` will be replaced with another flow.
+- You have two options to set value for octo.
+By `ctx_key` and `method` options.
+- `ctx_key` and `method` options are controversial, so you can use only one of them.
+- with `ctx_key` you can specify the key inside action context with value for `octo`
+- with `method` you can specify method name symbol, which will be called to retrieve `octo` value, like we do for `if` and `unless` options.
 ```ruby
 logic do
   palp :palp_name_one do